Carnival block

-Carnival blocks, carnaval blocos or blocos de rua are street bands that mobilize crowds on the streets and are the main popular expression of Brazilian Carnival.
-These parades fall under the term "street carnival", and happen during a period of about one month, beginning before and finishing after Carnival.
+Carnival blocks, carnaval blocos or blocos de rua are street parties, parades and street bands that mobilize crowds during carnival season and are the main popular expression of Brazilian Carnival.
+The parades fall under the term "street carnival", and happen during a period of about one month, beginning before and finishing after Carnival.
 Blocos usually perform Brazilian rhythms, such as marchinha, samba, frevo, maracatu, and axé.

 Rio de Janeiro

 Street carnival blocos have become a mainstay of Rio's Carnival, and today, there are several hundred blocos.
 Block parades start in January, and may last until the Sunday after Carnival.
 Carnaval Blocos are found throughout Rio de Janeiro.
 One of the largest and oldest blocos is Cordão do Bola Preta, based in downtown Rio.
 Other large groups include Banda de Ipanema and Monobloco.
+The block Sargento Pimenta performs Beatles songs using Brazilian rhythms.